Blackbirdentrepreneur/CarbIQProductWebsite/README.md

 GlycemixProductWebsite
 # Glycemix – AI Diabetes Companion

-A sleek, responsive, and high-conversion site for the **Glycemix mobile app** — a smart diabetes and prediabetes management tool powered by AI.
+A site for the **Glycemix mobile app** — a smart diabetes and prediabetes management tool powered by AI.
 This React + Tailwind CSS site is built to drive downloads and educate users on the app's powerful features.

 ---